mangalam-research/wed/doc/usage.rst

 ====================

-Wed is primarily developed using a recent version of Chrome (version 33; versions 26-32 have also been used earlier) and a recent version of Firefox (version 26; versions 20-25 have also been used earlier) for testing.
+Wed is primarily developed using a recent version of Chrome (version 34; versions 26-33 have also been used earlier) and a recent version of Firefox (version 26; versions 20-25 have also been used earlier) for testing.
 Here is the list of officially supported browsers, in order of decreasing priority:

-* Chrome 33 and higher and Firefox 26 and over, about equally.
+* Chrome 34 and higher and Firefox 26 and higher, about equally.

 * IE 10 and 11, about equally.